NamikoMachida/Final_Project/README.md

 ```

 #### __6. Table production__
-As a final step of the function, `data_selected_sorted` is expressed in a table format by using either one of newly created table producing functions, `table_SpComparison` or `simple_table` (these are stored in the bottom of .R file).
+As a final step of the function, `data_selected_sorted` is expressed in a table format by using either one of newly created table producing functions, `table_SpComparison` or `simple_table` (these are stored in the bottom of [functions.R](https://github.com/NamikoMachida/Final_Project/blob/Namiko/functions.R)).
 The choice of table producing function is dependent on `length(position) >= 1` is TRUE or not, meaning whether one or more rows need to be highlighted or not.
 ```
 # Section 6 of collection_search funciton.